-My sweetie is crazy for KitKat bars.
-I cringe a bit, but I get it—that chocolate, that crunch, that childhood nostalgia—it’s a powerful combo.
-Thankfully, he is open to trying almost anything, and as my official taste-tester of all things plant-based in my household, it brings me great joy when I get the happy mouthful of feedback like “mmmwowwww, thwwwis is wwwwreawy ggwwwreat” instead of the deflating “this tastes vegan.”
-Well folks, these Vegan Chocolate Crunch Bars passed the test, receiving one of the greatest reviews yet—the whole tray gone in less than one day.
+My love is crazy for KitKat bars.
+I get it—that chocolate, that crunch, that childhood nostalgia—it’s a powerful combo.
+As my official taste-tester of all things edible in my household, it brings me great joy when I get the happy mouthful of feedback like “mmmwowwww, thwwwis is wwwwreawy ggwwwreat” instead of the deflating “this tastes vegan.”
+Well folks, these Chocolate Crunch Bars passed the test, receiving one of the greatest reviews yet—the whole tray gone in less than one day.

 The salted, toasted almonds, gluten-free oats and sunflower seeds combine with melted vegan chocolate chips for a more naturally sweetened, wholesome treat than a highly-processed candy bar.

-There are a few ways to make these lovelies.
+There are a few ways to make these.
 I often adjust this recipe, leaving out the chocolate topping, for a lighter energy bar.
-Try adding Spirulina Crystal Flakes for supercharged nutrition and/or some shredded coconut.
+Try adding Spirulina Crystal Flakes for micronutrients if that’s your thing, and/or some shredded coconut.
 You diehard chocoholics could try cutting your bars up and dipping them almost entirely in melted chocolate.
 Just let them cool in the fridge on parchment paper once dipped.
 Have fun with it.

 I have to say that Heidi Swanson planted the seed for this creation a few months ago.
 Her beautifully-photographed recipe book Super Natural Cooking has a tasty treat in there that uses crispy rice and brown rice syrup.
 Genius.